 Key Features of Salesforce

-Salesforce is the most popular cloud CRM on the market.
-It has already become the standard for customer relationship management and is used by almost one in five businesses.
-Besides customer-relationship management, Salesforce offers a united platform with a number of additional tools for marketing (Salesforce Marketing Cloud), data analysis (like Salesforce Wave Analytics), customer service and many more.
-The platform’s functionality can also be extended with customer or third-party applications.
+Besides customer relationship management, Salesforce offers a united platform with a number of additional tools for marketing (Salesforce Marketing Cloud), data analysis (Salesforce Wave Analytics), customer service, and many more.
+Functionality can also be extended with customer or third-party applications.

-Key Features of Redshift
+Key Features of AWS Redshift

 Why Do You Need to Connect Salesforce to Redshift?